Free worldwide shipping

 • Activating autophagy (cell cleanup)

-Injecting low-dose, slow-releasing rapamycin microdepots helps stimulate hair regrowth by:
+Injecting low-dose, slow-releasing rapamycin microdepots may help stimulate hair regrowth by:

 • Activating follicle stem cells